-2.1 Benders cuts for linear case
+3.1 Benders cuts for linear case

-For the linear case, Benders decomposition has been already mentioned in [34] along with the fact that the family of Benders cuts is of polynomial size [7].
-However, for the last 30+ years, this result has been forgotten and, to the best of our knowledge and to our surprise, no computational studies were done to asses the practical usefulness of this approach.
+For the linear case, Benders decomposition has been already studied by [9] and by [37], among others.
+However, for the last 30+ years, this approach has been forgotten and, to the best of our knowledge and to our surprise, no computational studies were done to asses the practical usefulness of this approach.

-For the linear case, a generic slave has the form of the following knapsack problem (in minimization form)
+For the linear case, a generic subproblem has the structure of the following knapsack problem (in minimization form)